outbrain/fwumious_wabbit/SPEED.md

 - For FFM temporary buffer we use fixed size stack and when buffer is bigger than fixed sized stack, we use heap-allocated buffer.
 Code is entirely specialized on each codepath.
-Surprisingly saw 5%+ speedup when using stack.
+Surprisingly we saw 5%+ speedup when using stack.
 The belief is that there are more optimization opportunities if we make all memory addresses static however that is really hard to achieve without per-run recompilation of rust code.